 Price information for hospital-based services | Guidance for estimating out-of-pocket costs | Financial assistance

 At Elizabethtown Community Hospital, we are committed to providing you with meaningful information to support your ability to make informed health care decisions for you and your family.
-A new federal price transparency regulation now requires hospitals across the United States to publish data on all of the charges for services we provide.
+The federal price transparency regulation requires hospitals across the United States to publish data on all of the charges for services we provide.

 We know that you may have questions about the cost of your medical treatment.
 While the mandate requires us to post a considerable amount of data, we want to make sure that you are able to navigate this information with an understanding about what the numbers do – and do not – mean.

 Please make sure to see the details at the bottom of this page about our financial assistance programs.

 What information is posted as a result of the new price transparency rule?

 A file containing all standard charges for items and services we provide, including privately negotiated rates with contracted health insurers, discounted cash prices and gross charges, which are also known as list prices.
 This looks like a very large spreadsheet with multiple tabs.
 The first tab will include technical information about the data.

 View Gross Charges for All Services